Pranshu-Bahadur/4Bit-Forge/README.md

 This repo builds upon the solid foundation laid in MoE-Quant.
 Thank you for your amazing work!
 Supports: MiniMax M2.1, DeepSeek V3.2, Kimi K2, GPT-OSS-120B (Prolly more models)
-Runs GPTQ quantization on a Single A100!
+Runs GPTQ quantization on a Single A100...and its like supa fast...!

 Todo(s):